-- 7.1 Buildings and premises can cause a number of issues for Riding Establishments.
-These tend to be easy to address when a potential Riding Establishment is being inspected for the first time, as the licence will not be granted by the local authority until the premises meet all the minimum standards set in the Regulations and guidance. - 7.2 The introduction of the Animal Welfare Act in 2006 gave increased urgency to the provision of a suitable environment for all animals and improvements may be recommended on this basis. - 7.3 The Regulations require that horses be kept in an environment suitable to their species and condition (including health status and age) with respect to their behavioural needs. - 7.4 The environment's situation, space, air quality, cleanliness and temperature, water quality if relevant, noise and light levels and ventilation must be assessed.
-Specific recommendations noted in the Equine Codes of Practice should be complied with, accessible here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/700200/horses-welfare-codes-of-practice-april2018.pdf - 7.5 Although a veterinary surgeon is not an expert on electricity, fire, drainage, etc, they should report any obvious defects or areas of concern to the local authority. - 7.6 The inspection must include not only the Riding Establishment buildings but also the fields and paddocks used and any indoor/ outdoor arenas.
-Grazing is not mandatory for a licence to be granted. - 7.7 Cow sheds, pig sties and some other agricultural buildings are not usually suitable without significant modification for housing horses. - 7.8 Consideration must be given to the number of horses kept at the Riding Establishment, including at livery, in relation to the buildings and land available. - 7.9 The Regulations require that the Riding Establishment must have provisions to bring all horses under cover should the need arise.
+- 7.1 Buildings and premises can cause a number of issues for riding establishments.
+These tend to be easy to address when a potential riding establishment is being inspected for the first time, as the licence will not be granted by the local authority until the premises meet all the minimum standards set in the Regulations and guidance. - 7.2 The introduction of the Animal Welfare Act 2006 gave increased urgency to the provision of a suitable environment for all animals and improvements may be recommended on this basis. - 7.3 The Regulations require that horses be kept in an environment suitable to their species and condition (including health status and age) with respect to their behavioural needs. - 7.4 The environment's situation, space, air quality, cleanliness, temperature, water quality if relevant, noise, light levels, and ventilation must be assessed.
+Specific recommendations noted in the Code of practice for the welfare of horses, ponies, donkeys and their hybrids should be complied with. - 7.5 Although a veterinary surgeon is not an expert on electricity, fire, drainage, etc., they should report any obvious defects or areas of concern to the local authority. - 7.6 The inspection must include not only the riding establishment buildings but also the fields and paddocks used and any indoor/outdoor arenas.
+Grazing is not mandatory for a licence to be granted. - 7.7 Cow sheds, pig sties, and some other agricultural buildings are not usually suitable without significant modification for housing horses. - 7.8 Consideration must be given to the number of horses kept at the riding establishment, including at livery, in relation to the buildings and land available. - 7.9 The Regulations require that the riding establishment must have provisions to bring all horses under cover should the need arise.
 This can include off-site facilities.